From the mountains of Wadi Bani Awf to exploring the capital of Muscat, these are the most beautiful places to visit in Oman on your first trip!

 My favourite spot at the Anantara was Diana’s Point.
 This is a glass lookout point where you can grab a cocktail and watch the sun set behind the mountains.
 It’s like your own platform on Mars.

 It’s named after Princess Diana and Prince Charles visited the exact same point in 1986, long before the hotel was built here.
 Basically you’re walking in the footsteps of Royalty which is another reason to come here!
-In my opinion Diana’s Point is one of the most beautiful places to visit in Oman.
+In my opinion Diana’s Point is one of the top things to do in Jabal Akhdar.
 Apparently it’s the most tagged Instagram location in the country too!

 Birkat Al Mouz